erikdubois/ArchBudgie/README.md

 ##1.
 Arch installation

-Archlinux installation can be found in this article
+Archlinux installation can be found in this article.
+It will be shown in VirtualBox in order to be able to make a tutorial.
+Remember to choose the proper graphical driver and not the virtual box driver when installing on a ssd or harddisk.

 http://erikdubois.be/install-arch-linux-virtualbox-linux-mint-18-1/